cargo-public-api/cargo-public-api/docs/CONTRIBUTING.md

 1. Update `scripts/release-helper/src/version_info.rs`
 1. Run `cargo run --bin update-version-info`
 1. Make `cargo build` build
-1. Make `./scripts/run-ci-locally.sh` pass, possibly after `./scripts/cargo-test.sh --bless`
+1. Make `./scripts/run-ci-locally.sh` pass, possibly after `./scripts/cargo-test.sh --update-snapshots`

 Once all of the above commands completes successfully, the upgrade is usually complete.
 See [RELEASE.md](./RELEASE.md) for info about other preparations needed to make a release with the changes.